-It depends what you want to do!
-Here, at TekLager, we run OpenWRT in our Access Points, and pfSense on our routers.
+It depends on what you want to do!
+Here, at TekLager, we run OpenWRT in our Access Points and pfSense on our routers.

-OPNsense has nicer user interface, and seems to be implementing new features faster than pfSense.
+OPNsense has a nicer user interface and seems to be implementing new features faster than pfSense.

-IPFire has less mature user interface, so we don't recommend it, unless you already know it.
-OpenWRT is great, but not as user friendly as OPNSense and pfSense.
+IPFire has a less mature user interface, so we don't recommend it unless you already know it.
+OpenWRT is excellent, but not as user friendly as OPNSense and pfSense.

 That's easy!
 You should use OpenWRT.

-OpenWRT (or LEDE) has the best Wireless support, and achieves the highest wireless throuhgput.
+OpenWRT has the best Wireless support and achieves the highest wireless throughput.
 No other operating system comes close.

 See more information about OpenWRT performance here.

-I have APU router and want to have a full gigabit internet speed.
+I have an APU router and want to have a full gigabit internet speed.